1.) Fishing hours will be from 7:00am to 3:30pm, August 24th, 2019.

 24.)
 Big Fish Friday - Big Fish Friday (BFF) is not part of the payout structure or a requirement of the main event.
 Our tournament scales will be utilized for weighing of the fish for this portion of the event.
 Rules are provided separately for Big Fish Friday portion of the fishing.
 It is each participating team’s responsibility to know, understand and abide by the rules that apply for Big Fish Friday if they so choose to fish this portion.
 Please reference the Big Fish Friday information sheet provided.

 25.)
 Unsportsmanlike conduct of any kind will not be tolerated.
-Abuse, verbal or otherwise directed towards the tournament committee members, its volunteers, marina staff, venue staff or other teams, will result in immediate disqualification, NO Exceptions.
+Abuse, verbal or otherwise directed towards the tournament committee members, its volunteers or supporting staff, will result in immediate disqualification, NO Exceptions.

 26.)
 The intent of the rules is to promote good sportsmanship and good competition.
 Any infraction of the rules in the opinion of the tournament committee will result in disqualification.
 The tournament committee’s decision will be final for all matters pertaining to the interpretation of the rules.